pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ## Overview

 JWTs provide a secure and efficient means to authenticate and authorize users before they can access upstream services behind Pomerium.
 When configured for JWT authentication, Pomerium sends its own JWT to the upstream service.
 By verifying the Pomerium JWT, the upstream service can:

 - Confirm that the Pomerium Proxy service handled the client request before forwarding it.
-(This capability offers an easy alternative to [client-side mTLS](/docs/capabilities/mtls-clients), which can be difficult to configure depending on your infrastucture or environment.)
+(This capability offers an easy alternative to [client-side mTLS](/docs/capabilities/mtls-clients), which can be difficult to configure depending on your infrastructure or environment.)
 - Make application-level authorization decisions based on the user's associated identity information.

 ## Why JWT authentication?